-The acquisition of material and the management of the Library's collections are informed by, and prioritised according to, the University's current and projected teaching and research strategies.
+The acquisition of material and the management of the Library's collections are informed by, and prioritised according to, AFBI's research strategies.
 The Library does not aim to cover all areas of knowledge.

 A key element of the policy is the balance between local provision and remote access.
 In essence this translates into local provision of material required to support teaching programmes, with support for research achieved through supplementing what is available locally with remotely accessible resources, either on an electronic or Inter-Library-Loan basis.